dla

 Patterns in the Church stone floor inspired the ground floor cast lift core cladding and the six-storey decorative metalwork grilles facing the church.
 The gloomy passageway under the building is uplifted with bas reliefs telling the story of the 2 millennia of worship next door.
 The former path of St. Bride’s Passage between the gatehouses is demarcated with a cobble-like pattern in the reception floor.
 These were established by directly consulting with key figures in the community and discussing how the building can best form a meaningful part of the locality.

-From a townscape perspective, retention of the existing building was welcome by town planners, we worked closely with planning consultants and city heritage officers to establish parameters for the extension.
-Iterative testing using 3D modelling and dynamic camera sequences helped establish how to best avoid impact to views of the church spire from key viewpoints.
+From a townscape perspective, retention of the existing building was welcomed by town planners, we worked closely with planning consultants and city heritage officers to establish parameters for an extension to the original building.
+Iterative testing using 3D modelling and dynamic camera sequences helped establish how reduce our impact on views of the church spire from key viewpoints.

 Images taken inside St. Bride's Church showing the distinctive flooring pattern